 SohCahToa

-SohCahToa is an acronym that serves as a mnemonic for recalling the three basic trigonometric functions: sine, cosine, and tangent.
+SohCahToa is an acronym that serves as a mnemonic for recalling the right triangle definitions of the three trigonometric functions: sine, cosine, and tangent.

 Example: